SophieSjoberg/ca-prepcourse-3/tdd/step_2_testing_first.md

 $ rspec

 fizz_buzz
-  retuns '1' if number = 1
+  returns '1' if number = 1
   returns 'fizz' if number is divisible by 3 (FAILED - 1)

 Failures: